Policy Pros

 • Trade union recognition and collective bargaining procedures

-• Redundancy policy and procedure
+• Redundancy policy and procedure reflecting the 180-day protective award

-• Change management policy
+• Change management and contract variation policy (with fire-and-rehire restrictions)

 • Learning and development policy